AWilliams17/Crow-IRCServer/README.md

 The code is kind of a mess right now too.

-This started as a fork of d34thh4ck3r's Twisted-IRC-server, but I went ahead and rewrote it as what currently was written in the fork didn't really work correctly.

 This is the first time I've written a server with Twisted so I imagine I may have done some things wrong.